mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 A simple action like drawing a weapon may be done as part of movement.
 A trivial action like saying a few words or dropping something in your hand may be done for free during your turn.

+### Morale Checks

+When the monsters observe that the fight is going against them (for example, when half the group has fallen or they have lost half their HP), they should make a morale check (Wis save) or they must flee or surrender.

 ### Actions
 An action is the main thing the character does over the course of the round.
 Consult the table below for the mechanic that resolves the action.
 Note that *any* action which can be performed over the span of a few seconds may be considered an action.